nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_trigger.md

 ## PDF Format and business process ##

-Please refer to [Send Consultation Report - Business Requirements](senddocument_userstories.html) for business requirement context for the creation of the message together with details of the PDF format to be used.
+Please refer to [Consultation Summary Report - Business Requirements](senddocument_userstories.html) for business requirement context for the creation of the message together with details of the PDF format to be used.